Welcome to Our 11th Season!

 RPPF offers an exciting mixture of lessons, classes, and performances with an internationally renowned, multi-generational faculty.
 Students choose their own course of study, with the option to have lessons and classes with as many teachers as possible, even every day!
 Many will receive nearly a semester’s worth of private lessons.
 RPPF is a touchstone for artistic awareness and professional inspiration, truly a unique and profound experience.

 RPPF is designed for serious aspiring pianists enrolled in a collegiate program.
-Participants are expected to be in residence for the entire festival and must be fluent in English.
+Participants must be in residence for the entire festival and must be fluent in English.
+No exceptions.
 Our official age range is 18-29.
 If you are younger or older and wish to apply please contact us before starting an application.
 If you are a teacher and would like to attend, we welcome you.

 Our highly anticipated masterclasses occur almost every day (and sometimes twice on a day!), featuring each of our Artist Faculty and three student performers.

 This aspect of RPPF is about carrying the light forward for piano traditions.
 As time advances from one century to the next, old and cherished traditions are lost while new ones arrive.
 Legacy classes visit with living giants of the keyboard, eminent pianists and pedagogues, who have the unique and privileged vantage point of age and wisdom.
 It’s an inspiring blend of performance and discussion that is not to be missed.

 These hour-long sessions explore a wide variety of topics, from specific pianistic techniques to whole-body wellness.
 Featured classes include: